CLCStriders/striders/pages/raceseries2025.md

 ### Rules

-In order to participate in the series, you will need to enter and run in at least 5 of them.
-You can do more than 5 and if you do, your score will be based on your best 6 finishing positions in terms of other striders.

-You need to be a fully paid up member of the club at the time of running the 5 qualifying races so if you join part way through the year, you can still participate from the point you join club but you must run at least 5 races.

-You can compete if you are a second claim member as well as first claim.
+Scoring for this year’s competition will work differently to last year.

+Points will be based on finishing position versus club mates in each race, with 10 points for 1st place, 9 points for 2nd – down to 1 point for 10th place and beyond.

+There will be three competitions within the series with prizes up for grabs for the top 3 in each of the following:
+- Men's Open Competition – minimum 5 of 12 races to qualify, best 6 scores used
+- Ladies Open Competition – minimum 5 of 12 races to qualify, best 6 scores used
+- Age-Graded Competition – ranked by Age Grade % for non-trail events, minimum 5 of 10 races to qualify, best 5 scores used

-We will check the race results afterwards to see which striders have run so you will automatically be entered into the competition if you run any 6 or more of the above.
+We will check the race results afterwards to see which Striders have run, so you will automatically be entered into the series standings on our website.
+And if you run at least 5 of the races you will qualify with a final ranking in the competition.

-The scoring will work as follows:
-If you finish first CLC man or woman you will get 10 points, 2nd gets 9 points, down to 1 point for 10th place and beyond.
-Your highest 6 scores will be added together to get a total and the highest total wins.

-This scoring system will be used for the following competitions:
-* Open male and female competition
-* Age-graded competition
+Another change for 2025 is the addition of the above listed ‘Participation Races’.
+These races will not count towards the minimum 5 qualifying races but will give you a chance to boost your score significantly!

-At the end of the year, prizes will be awarded at the Christmas do.
-This will be for the first 3 overall men and first 3 overall women plus the first 3 in the age-graded competition.
+At the end of the year, prizes will be awarded at the Christmas party.

 ### Current Standings